 Information regarding credit can be found here:

-Study IT and data analytics On Demand with UniSA Online and take full control over your study.
-Access support seven days a week, engage with course content from day one, view learning resources 24/7, and log into the interactive online environment anywhere, any time and on any device.
+Study IT and Data Analytics On Demand with UniSA Online and take full control over your study.
+Access support seven days a week, plan your study to fit around your life, view learning resources 24/7, and log into the interactive online environment anywhere, any time and on any device.

 Combining two highly sought after areas of technology – data analytics and information technology – this UniSA Online degree will help you enter the workforce, or advance your career in the revolutionary field of IT and big data.